elenderg/PAL-1000/instruções de compilação.md

-`Find another fragment given the fragment and the tag.` `If the other fragment is nil, put the finalize tag into the tag.  \ for break without a loop or after a loop ` `Find a third fragment given the current routine's fragments' last and the tag (backwards).` `If the third fragment is nil, abort with "Internal error - transmogrify a fragment (break)"; exit.` `If the third fragment's next is nil, abort with "Internal error 2 - transmogrify a fragment (break)"; exit.` `Attach $E9 and the third fragment's next's address to the fragment.  \ jmp the destination's address`
+`Find another fragment given the fragment and the tag.` `If the other fragment is nil, put the finalize tag into the tag.  \ for break without a loop or after a loop ` `Find a third fragment given the current routine's fragments' last and the tag (backwards).` `If the third fragment is nil, abort with "_Internal error - transmogrify a fragment (break)"; exit.` `If the third fragment's next is nil, abort with "_Internal error 2 - transmogrify a fragment (break)"; exit.` `Attach $E9 and the third fragment's next's address to the fragment.  \ jmp the destination's address`

 `To transmogrify a fragment (call external):`